mmu-webdesign/Level4-web-term-1/HTML/html01/11-urls.md

   <figcaption>This illustrates the menu links working, creating links to the various sections of the document.</figcaption>
 </figure>

+> If you have trouble seeing the page *jump to the links*, make your browser window smaller.

 <!-- end div -->

 ### Things to note